Hubert Lawrence Anthony: Politics

 In 1937 Anthony was elected to the House of Representatives as Country Party member for the seat of Richmond.
-As a powerful figure in the party he had rapid promotion.
+He became a powerful figure in the party and advanced rapidly.
 He was an Honorary Minister 1940–1941, and Minister for Transport in 1941.
 During the years of the wartime Australian Labor Party government (1941–1949), he was a senior member of the Opposition.

 In 1949 the conservatives returned to power under Robert Menzies, and Anthony became Postmaster-General, adding the post of Minister for Civil Aviation in 1951.
 He held these posts until his sudden death at Murwillumbah in 1957.

+Personal life

+In 1921, Anthony married Mary Jessie Stirling.
+He was widowed in 1941 and in 1946 married Lyndall Marion Thornton (née Ingram), a widow.
+He had a daughter and two sons from his first marriage and another daughter from his second marriage.

-He was succeeded as Member for Richmond by his son Doug Anthony, then aged 27.
-Doug Anthony was later leader of the Country Party and Deputy Prime Minister of Australia 1971–1972 and 1975–1983.
-Doug's son Larry Anthony was Member for Richmond 1996–2004 and was a junior minister in the Howard government.
+Anthony's son John Douglas Anthony succeeded him in federal parliament upon his death and went on to serve as leader of the Country Party and deputy prime minister of Australia.
+Doug's son Lawrence James Anthony also held the seat of Richmond and was a government minister, becoming the first three-generation dynasty in the House of Representatives.

-The Anthonys are the only three-generation dynasty in the House of Representatives, although Alexander Downer is the son of a federal MP and the grandson of a Senator.